Middle East Monitor: Staff

-The staff and contributors of MEMO include Daud Abdullah, Ibrahim Hewitt and Ben White.
+The staff and contributors of MEMO include Daud Abdullah and Ibrahim Hewitt.

 Criticism

 In 2011, John Ware of BBC News described MEMO as a pro-Hamas publication.

 In 2015, Labour Party leadership candidate Liz Kendall said: "It seems deeply unwise for Jeremy [Corbyn] to appear on at[sic] a conference organised by MEMO, an organisation that the Community Security Trust has said is infamous for repeated negative conspiracy theories about Israel and Jewish people in public life."
 The Trust describes MEMO as an anti-Israel organisation that promotes conspiracy theories and myths about Jews, Zionists, money and power.
 It said that MEMO had "questioned the suitability of Matthew Gould for the post of UK ambassador to Israel simply because he was Jewish".

 In 2016, Yiftah Curiel, an employee of the Israeli Ministry of Foreign Affairs and spokesman for Israel's embassy in London, wrote that some of the staff of MEMO as well as the similar Middle East Eye are also active in Interpal, which has been designated in Israel as a terror-supporting group, as well as being on the United States Treasury's list of specially-designated terrorist organisations.
 The site itself is sympathetic to Hamas, and the Hamas website and social media accounts post and share material from the Middle East Monitor.